cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 The NumPy library provides several convenient mathematical functions that users can use.
 These functions provide several advantages to code written by users:

-* They can open source and, therefore, robust against errors.
+* They are open source typically have multiple contributors checking for errors.
 * Many of them utilize a C interface and will run much faster than native Python code.
 * They're written to very flexible.

 NumPy arrays and matrices contain many useful aggregating functions such as max(), min(), mean(), etc These functions are usually able to run an order of magnitude faster than looping through the object,